woogles-io/liwords/docs/techdesigns/presence.md

 We want the user to get information about what the people they follow are up to.
 We will make a batch query to the `public.user_channel_presences` table for every user_id they follow, and send this data back through HTTP.

-The user needs information on the channel they just joined.
-We make a query to `public.user_channel_presences` table and get the list of users also in this channel.
-This gets sent back through HTTP.

-XXX:  how does the user know what channel they're in? through the socket?

 ### A user is followed